aadilmallick/my-notes-docusaurus/docs/js-frameworks/07-BAAS.md

 Deno.env.get("SOME_SECRET_KEY")
 ```

+In development, you can load environment variables in two ways:

+1. Through an `.env` file placed at `supabase/functions/.env`, which is automatically loaded on `supabase start`
+2. Through the `--env-file` option for `supabase functions serve`.
+This allows you to use custom file names like `.env.local` to distinguish between different environments.

 #### Using supabase client in edge functions

 A major use case of edge functions is using supabase storage, auth, and database in a way to bypass RLS restrictions.